Rudy Pilous

 Rudolph Pilous (August 11, 1914 – December 5, 1994) was a Canadian ice hockey player and coach, born in Winnipeg, Manitoba.
-Pilous won the Stanley Cup coaching the Chicago Black Hawks in 1960–61, and was inducted into the Hockey Hall of Fame in 1985 in the builder category.
+Pilous won the Stanley Cup coaching the Chicago Black Hawks in 1961 alongside winning the Avco World Trophy three times (1976, 1978, 1979) as general manager of the Winnipeg Jets of the World Hockey Association.
+He was inducted into the Hockey Hall of Fame in 1985 in the builder category.
 He is credited with initiating the action of pulling the goalie for an extra forward when there is a delayed penalty or when a team is losing by a goal in the last few minutes of play.

 Playing career

 Pilous played junior ice hockey in the Manitoba Junior Hockey League before becoming a New York Rangers prospect.
 During 1937–38, Pilous played minor professional hockey with the New York Rovers of the Eastern Hockey League.
 Unable to reach the National Hockey League, Pilous transferred to the St. Catharines Saints, a senior ice hockey in the Ontario Hockey Association Senior division from 1938 to 1941.